Humans-of-Julia/TypeDBClient.jl/docs/src/guide.md

 First make sure, the TypeDB server is running.
 See [Start the TypeDB Server](https://docs.vaticle.com/docs/running-typedb/install-and-run#start-the-typedb-server) section.

-In the Julia REPL or in your source code run:
+In the Julia REPL or in your source code:

 `using TypeDBClient`